-Proposals from companies located outside of the Philippines will be considered; however, they must demonstrate willingness and ability to relocate as needed.
+Proposals from companies located outside of the Philippines will be considered; however, they must demonstrate willingness and ability to relocate as needed, to have staff working there or to apply in partnership with a local organization.
 This will ensure their active participation in activities that require physical presence and strategic meetings.
-If necessary, partnerships with local companies and consultants are recommended to strengthen collaboration and reduce the carbon footprint associated with travel.
+Partnerships with local companies and consultants are recommended to strengthen collaboration and reduce the carbon footprint associated with travel.